dltxio/dev-ops/README.md

 Deploys the `development` branch to Digital Ocean, checks out the code, runs a build, copies some files and starts the server with [pm2](https://pm2.keymetrics.io/)

 ### [uat-ci-docker](./uat-ci-docker.yaml)
-Deploys the `development` branch to Digial Ocean, checks out the code, runs a build, creates the [Docker](https://www.docker.com/) image as per the [Dockerfile](./Dockerfile) and starts the container
+Deploys the `development` branch to Digital Ocean, checks out the code, runs a build, creates the [Docker](https://www.docker.com/) image as per the [Dockerfile](./Dockerfile) and starts the container